+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange of 1934 (Amendment No. )

+Filed by the Registrant

+Filed by a Party other than the Registrant

+Check the appropriate box:

+Preliminary Proxy Statement.
+CONFIDENTIAL, FOR USE OF THE COMMISSION ONLY (AS PERMITTED BY RULE 14a-6(e)(2)).
+Definitive Proxy Statement.
+Definitive Additional Materials.
+Soliciting Material Pursuant to Section 240.14a-12.

-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange of 1934 (Amendment No) Filed by the Registrant [Filed by a Party other that Check the appropriate both an the Registrant [] [X] Definitive Proxy Sta[] Definitive Additional the of the Commission Only (as permitted by Rule 14a-6(e)(2)).
-Attended to the Commission Only (as permitted by Rule 14a-6(e)(2)).
-AMERICAN REALTY INVESTORS, INC. (Name of Registrant as S Specified In Its Charter) (Name of Person(s) Filin ng Proxy Statement if other than the Registrant) Payment of Filing Fee (C Check the appropriate box): [X] No fee required. [] Fee computed on ta ble below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid:
+AMERICAN REALTY INVESTORS, INC. (Name of Registrant as Specified In Its Charter)

+(Name of Person(s) Filing Proxy Statement if other than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+No fee required.
+Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+1) Title of each class of securities to which transaction applies:

+2) Aggregate number of securities to which transaction applies:

+3)Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined):

+4)Proposed maximum aggregate value of transaction:

+5)Total fee paid:

-] Fee paid previously with preliminary materials. [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Fee paid previously with preliminary materials.

+Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-1) Amount Previously Paid: 2) Form, Schedule or Registration Statement No.: 2) Form, Schedule of Registration Statement No 3) Filing Party: 4) Date Filed:
+1) Amount Previously Paid:

+2) Form, Schedule or Registration Statement No.:

+3) Filing Party:

+4) Date Filed:

-AMERICAN REALTY INVESTORS, INC. NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON DECEMBER 11, 2013
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS

+TO BE HELD ON DECEMBER 13, 2017

-American Realty Investors, Inc. will hold its Annual Meeting of Stockholders on Wednesday, December 11, 2013, at 10:15 a.m., local Dallas, Texas time, at 1603 LBJ Freeway, Suite 800, Dallas, Texas 75234.
+American Realty Investors, Inc. will hold its Annual Meeting of Stockholders on Wednesday, December 13, 2017, at 10:15 a.m., local Dallas, Texas time, at 1603 LBJ Freeway, Suite 800, Dallas, Texas 75234.
 The purpose of the meeting is to:

-Elect a Board of four directors to serve until the next Annual Meeting of Stockholders and until their successors are duly-elected and qualified.
+Elect a Board of four directors to serve until the next Annual Meeting of Stockholders and until their successors are duly elected and qualified.